COVID-19 hospitalizations highest here since June as Lancaster County again sets new daily record for coronavirus cases

 Local and state health officials continue to urge Pennsylvanians to take strong precautions against further spread of the virus.
 Those precautions include wearing a mask, practicing social distancing, avoiding large gatherings and washing hands frequently.

-But the state currently has no plans to return to return to the type of red-yellow-green mitigation phases it had implemented in the spring, Dr. Rachel Levine, the state's health secretary, told reporters this week.
+But the state currently has no plans to return to the type of mitigation phases it had implemented in the spring, Dr. Rachel Levine, the state's health secretary, told reporters this week.

 "We have no plans to go back to anything like red, yellow, green,” Levine said at a Wednesday news conference, as reported by PennLive.
 “We are working on all of our containment measures.
 We’re continuing the mitigation measures that we have in place currently, and now we’re working on the vaccine."